bioidiap/bob.extension/doc/rc.rst

 .. warning::

-   The variables of each package **must** start with the name of package.
+   The variables of each package **must** start with the name of the package.
    For example, if the variable is used in ``bob.db.atnt``, its name should be ``bob.db.atnt.<name>``.
 This is required to avoid variable name clashes between hundreds of |project| packages.
 Remember that your package **is not** special and you **should** follow this rule.